slav-petkov-saorsa/Wexflow/README.md

 ## Deployment

-You can deploy Wexflow using Docker containers on Windows, Linux or macOS distributions.
+You can deploy Wexflow using Docker containers on Windows, Linux and macOS distributions.

 You can find deployment instructions [here](https://github.com/aelassas/Wexflow/wiki/Docker).